Key Takeaways

 FAQs About Glass Baby Bottles

-Glass bottles are heavier than plastic, but babies usually don’t hold bottles on their own until later.
-For older babies, silicone sleeves make bottles easier to grip and less slippery.
+Glass bottles are heavier than plastic, but most babies don’t hold bottles independently until they’re older.
+By that stage, many brands offer silicone sleeves that make bottles easier to grip and less slippery.
+Parents often find the extra weight is a small trade-off for the safety and cleanliness of glass.

 Choosing the right baby bottle can feel overwhelming with so many options out there, but glass really does take away a lot of the guesswork.
 It’s safe, durable, and, most importantly, free from the microplastics and hidden chemicals that plastic bottles can release.